7 recruiting trends to watch out for in 2020

-And, as we venture into the next decade, the industry continues to evolve.
+As we venture into the next decade, the staffing industry continues to evolve.
 What are the hot topics of 2020?
-I believe they are the following (in no particular order):
+We believe they are the following (in no particular order):

-- Automation and upskilling.
-While there is a genuine concern from many workers that a robot will replace them, that is not going to be reality.
+While there is a genuine concern from many workers that a robot will replace them, that is not going to be the reality.
 I believe that because companies will continue to invest in technology to automate tasks, this will instead create opportunities for upskilling.
 Employers that are smart will place an emphasis on career growth for not only recruiting the best talent but retaining them as well.

 It’s an exciting time to be in the recruiting/staffing industry.
 Many of the trends revolve around technology.
-My advice is: embrace it, test it out and see what works for you.
-I’m a firm believer in the importance of the personal experience in recruiting, too.
+Our advice is: embrace it, test it out and see what works for you.
+We’re firm believers in the importance of personal experience in recruiting, too.
 Keep your recruiters at center stage and pepper in the technology where appropriate.